MarynaShavlak/dev-interview-hub/src/entities/Article/ui/ArticleDetails/ArticleDetailsDeprecated/README.md

-# DeprecatedArticleDetails
+# ArticleDetailsDeprecated

 ## Overview
-The **`DeprecatedArticleDetails`** component provides a detailed view of an article using deprecated UI elements.
+The **`ArticleDetailsDeprecated`** component provides a detailed view of an article using deprecated UI elements.
 It displays the article's avatar, title, subtitle, view count, creation date, and content blocks.
 This component is designed to deliver a consistent presentation of article details using legacy design elements while the new design system is being integrated.

 Additionally, the component handles different states of data fetching:
 - **Loading State**: Displays the `ArticleDetailsSkeleton` component while article data is being fetched, offering a placeholder UI to improve user experience during loading.